top of page

 -

 Who can be at my birth?
 Children?You may have whoever you choose at your birth.
 Our advice on choosing guests is to limit it to people who will be there for a specific reason.
 Do they have anything in particular to offer?
-Will they give you good labor support, acupuncture, massage?
-Try not to ask people to be at the birth for them, ensure you are asking them to be there for you.
-Having people there who you don’t really want, feel comfortable with, or who are negative/scared about an out-of-hospital birth often creates a challenging experience.
-Remember the law of the sphincter and only invite people to your birth whom you are just fine pooping in front of.
-As for children, we are glad to have children of all ages at your birth!
-We ask that your child have an adult there who is responsible for them and who is unattached to witnessing the birth so that they may leave with the child if necessary.
+Will they give you good labor support, encouragement, and massage?
+Having people there who you don’t want, feel uncomfortable with, or who are negative/scared about an out-of-hospital birth often creates a challenging experience.
+As for children, I am glad to have children of all ages at your birth!
+I ask that your child has an adult there who is responsible for them and who is unattached to witnessing the birth so that they may leave with the child if necessary.

 -

-What will I do for pain relief?“The more cultured the races of the earth have become, so much the more positive have they been in pronouncing childbirth to be a painful and dangerous ordeal”. - Grantly Dick-Read, Childbirth without Fear We do not have pharmaceutical pain relief: epidurals or narcotics.
+What will I do for pain relief?“The more cultured the races of the earth have become, so much the more positive have they been in pronouncing childbirth to be a painful and dangerous ordeal”. - Grantly Dick-Read, Childbirth without Fear I do not have pharmaceutical pain relief: epidurals or narcotics.
 Prepare: For American women, birth needs preparation!
 Take childbirth education, read positive books like Ina May’s Guide To Childbirth, watch films like The Business of Being Born, stretch your body in yoga, dance, make love, get out in nature, have quiet time, teach yourself to be patient (take breaks from your cell phone), meditate, and do nothing at times.
 WHAT?
-If birth is such a normal, natural process why do I need so much preparation for my first unmedicated birth?
+If birth is such a normal, natural process, why do I need so much preparation for my first unmedicated birth?
 Because most of us live soft lives compared to people of other times and places.
 Birth has fierce energy.
 Preparation teaches you to ride the wave of labor and meet it with your own fierce, wild self.
 You can do it!
 But you must prepare.
-Without preparation birth may be perceived as a terrible painful ordeal instead of the powerful and wondrous force that will bring your child into your arms.
-Support: Active labor support from the midwives or a doula lessens the impression of pain and shortens labor.
-By hiring Kharis midwives you will have support for your labor no matter which way nature decides to lead you.
-If a cesarean becomes the safest way for the baby to be born, our role becomes even more vital in providing loving postpartum support.
+Without preparation, birth may be perceived as a terrible, painful ordeal instead of the powerful and wondrous force that will bring your child into your arms.
+Support: Active labor support from me or a doula lessens the impression of pain and shortens labor.
+By hiring me, you will have support for your labor no matter which way nature decides to lead you.
+If a cesarean becomes the safest way for the baby to be born, my role becomes even more vital in providing loving postpartum support.
 Having a birth is an intense and challenging life event.
-While it can definitely be interpreted as painful, most women’s interpretation of pain is greatly affected by their environment, relationship with care provider, level of feelings of safety or fear, and so many other factors.
-We have many tools for pain management, including the built relationship of trust, water, herbs, homeopathics, and massage.
-We also have relationships with local chiropractors and acupuncturists who may be available to help with various challenges (including pain management) if we think they may be helpful.
+While it can definitely be interpreted as painful, most women’s interpretation of pain is greatly affected by their environment, relationship with a care provider, level of feelings of safety or fear, and so many other factors.
+I have many tools for pain management, including the built relationship of trust, water, herbs, homeopathy, and massage.
+I also have relationships with local chiropractors and acupuncturists who may be available to help with various challenges (including pain management) if I think they may be helpful.

 -

-What happens if there is an emergency?Approximately 90% of women who choose to give birth at-home with Kharis midwives do so without a complication.
-If something comes up in your pregnancy, labor, birth, or postpartum that indicates it would be safer to be in a hospital setting, we do not hesitate to go there.
-Our relationship with local hospitals is such that your midwife is able to join you in the hospital and continue to provide labor support in that setting as long as COVID regulations do not prevent otherwise.
-If there is an actual emergency where time is of the essence (less than 1% of births that we attend), we may choose to transport by ambulance.
-Your midwives will discuss this possibility with you as your due date approaches.
-In the case of a transport during labor, upon discharge from the hospital you will continue your postpartum care with the Kharis midwives as planned.
-It is one of the privileges of living in the US in the 21 century that cesarean birth is available to us when it may save the life of a mother or baby.
-Kharis midwives believe that a cesarean birth rate of 30+% is improper use of this incredible surgery.
+What happens if there is an emergency?Approximately 90% of women who choose to give birth at home with me do so without a complication.
+If something comes up in your pregnancy, labor, birth, or postpartum that indicates it would be safer to be in a hospital setting, I do not hesitate to go there.
+Our relationship with local hospitals is such that I can join you in the hospital and continue to provide labor support in that setting as long as regulations do not prevent otherwise.
+If there is an actual emergency where time is of the essence (less than 1% of births that I attend), I may choose to transport by ambulance.
+I will discuss this possibility with you as your due date approaches.
+In the case of transport during labor, upon discharge from the hospital, you will continue your postpartum care with me as planned.
+It is one of the privileges of living in the US in the 21st century that cesarean birth is available to us when it may save the life of a mother or baby.
+I believe that a cesarean birth rate of 30+% is improper use of this incredible surgery.
 The World Health Organization recognizes the overuse of cesarean birth as a costly health crisis.
 Midwifery reduces unnecessary surgical births!

 -

 What if there is a cord around my baby's neck?This is the most frequently asked question of all!
-It is a fearful thought to think of a nooselike experience for a baby, in most cases the cord around the neck is more like a necklace and does no harm.
+It is a fearful thought to think of a nooselike experience for a baby; in most cases, the cord around the neck is more like a necklace, and in most cases, there is no harm.
 The cord is around the neck (nuchal cord) in about 30% of births.
-We simply loop it over the head during the birth process.
-It is a tragic, but rare event when a cord accident occurs.
-There are 7.5 billion people on the planet and we all negotiated our umbilical cords.
+I simply loop it over the head during the birth process.
+A cord accident is a tragic but rare event.
+The planet has 7.5 billion people, and we all negotiated our umbilical cords.

 -

-When should our child see a pediatrician?Your midwives will care for you and your baby for the first 6 weeks of life.
+When should our child see a pediatrician?I can care for you and your baby for the first 6 weeks of life.
 Most people choose to make their first appointment with a pediatrician when their baby is 8 weeks old.
 It’s helpful to decide on a pediatrician in late pregnancy.
-We have great pediatricians we can refer your family to.
+I have great pediatricians I can refer your family to.

 -